Metroid: Other M: Plot

-Metroid: Other M takes place between Super Metroid and Metroid Fusion.
+Metroid: Other M takes place after Super Metroid, narratively connecting it to its sequel Metroid Fusion.
 After awakening in a Galactic Federation facility, Samus Aran departs for space and picks up a distress signal from a derelict vessel known as the "Bottle Ship".
 Soon after landing, Samus encounters the Galactic Federation 07th Platoon; among the Platoon are Anthony Higgs, an old friend from her military career, and her commanding officer Adam Malkovich.
 After Samus saves the platoon from monsters, Adam allows Samus to cooperate in their mission, under the condition that she follow his orders.
 Samus and the 07th Platoon head to the Exam Center in the Biosphere, and learn that the Bottle Ship was conducting research on bioweapons and the person in charge of the project was Dr. Madeline Bergman.
 After being attacked by a large lizard-like creature, Samus is ordered to follow the monster to the Pyrosphere, but is quickly directed to the Cryosphere to search for survivors.
 While there, Samus encounters a young woman, but the two are attacked by a soldier piloting an industrial robot.
 Samus realizes that there is a traitor among the 07th Platoon and decides to call him the "Deleter" until she learns his true identity.

 After returning to the Pyrosphere to follow the reptilian creature, Samus discovers that it is actually a juvenile stage of the dragon-like Ridley.
 Anthony draws Ridley's attention and challenges him, but is seemingly killed.
 Samus fights Ridley, who subsequently escapes.
 Samus leaves the Pyrosphere and realizes she cannot contact Adam.
 She follows the "Deleter" to the Bioweapon Research Center where she meets the same woman from before, who introduces herself as "Madeline Bergman".
 Madeline reveals that the scientists were propagating the Metroids in the Bottle Ship, reproduced from the remnants of the infant Metroid found on Samus's power suit after her return from the planet Zebes.
 Madeline adds that the scientists have created a Mother Brain-based artificial intelligence called "MB" in order to control the Metroids, which are hidden in Sector Zero, a recreation of Tourian.
 Before leaving, Madeline informs Samus that Adam is the creator of the Metroid operation.
 Samus heads to Sector Zero, but Adam shoots Samus in the back and stops her from entering, warning her that the Metroids in Sector Zero cannot be frozen.
 When Samus asks Adam why he is credited as the Metroid military report's creator, he explains that the Galactic Federation headquarters requested him to write the report.
 In his report he explained why the operation should not be attempted due to potential dangers.
 Adam states his intention to enter Sector Zero and to destroy it; he explains that, by causing enough damage to the sector, it will detach from the Bottle Ship before self-destructing, thus destroying MB and the Metroids.
 Before sacrificing himself to destroy Sector Zero, Adam commands Samus to secure a survivor in "Room MW" of the Bioweapon Research Center and to defeat Ridley.